1.0 Overview

 2.1 Linux Router Box Specification

-This section is intended to give the reader an idea of how their network should currently look to be able to benefit from IP Masquerading.
+This section is intended to give the reader an idea of how their network should currently look to be able to benefit from IP Masquerading.4.0 Linux Router Configuration

 This section describes the configuration of the linux router to allow it to act as an IP Masquerading firewall.